davidmfinol/davidmfinol.github.io/gameci-2_testing.md

 3. Release Management

 ## Unity Test Runner
-I'd argue that this first part is the core of any CI pipeline: the unit tests.
+This first part is the core of any CI pipeline: the unit tests.
 The code coverage for my project isn't actually that high, but I do have coverage for the most critical code paths.
 And I'd like to ensure that those critical code paths are always well-tested.